BrutchsamaJeanLouis/OOP-javascript-game/README.md

 # Title
-Red light Green Light game Implemented in TypeScript
+Platformer game implemented in TypeScript

+This project uses a bundler to convert JS for the browser

 ## Requirements
 Node v14